arkworks-rs/r1cs-tutorial/rollup/README.md

   * Compute new balances for both the sender and the receiver.
   * Check a Merkle Tree path wrt final root for the new sender balance.
   * Check a Merkle Tree path wrt final root for the new receiver balance.

-A block is a list of transactions.
-It is processed by running the circuit for each transaction in order, applying all state updates within the transaction.
-This means that the Merkle tree root for state will update after executing each tx in the block.